rcgill/Legacy--Backdraft-1.x-Open-Source-Rollup/README.md

+### This is an archive of a rollup of version 1.x of the Backdraft framework.
+It has been completely replaced by Backdraft 2.x.

+# See [backdraftjs.org](http://backdraftjs.org) for the new framework!

-# ALTOVISO Open Source Project Rollup
+### ALTOVISO Open Source Project Rollup

 This is a rollup of all ALTOVISO open source projects and requisite libraries those projects depend upon.
 It includes: